zawawimanja/Git/README.md

 - git push origin master
 - go to our fork project in github & create pull request
 - then owner of the project will merge if it ok

+  ## Merge branch no1 into main

+- git checkout no1	//create new branch name newbranch
+- git checkout master				//going to branch master
+- git merge no1				//current branch is master, it will merge master file to no1

 ## Delete branch